Recently someone asked me for advice on sanding disks. That is easy!

 • Low Profile Back Up Pads (aka Thin Back Up Pads)

-I like the “Heavy Duty Low Profile Backup Pads” (only sold by Vince?) better than the thicker pads.
+I like the “Ultra Thin Back Up Pads” (only sold by Vince?) better than the thicker pads.
 They are better are getting into the tight space between headstock and bowl.

-If you are using innerface pads to adjust softness of pad then you don’t need and really don’t want a thick back up pad with lots of flex.
+If you are using interface pads to adjust softness of pad then you don’t need and really don’t want a thick back up pad with lots of flex.

 • Angle Drill